Reasons to go to university

 Choosing to go to university is a big decision and a big investment in your future.
 And you might be wondering if it's the right decision for you.

 Going to uni can give you many opportunities, from boosting your career prospects to making new friends.
 But if you're unsure whether you should get a degree or not, take a look at the many benefits going to uni can give you.

 Don’t just take our word for it – check out some of our Student Stories to see the great experience our students had at uni.

 Getting a degree unlocks doors to exciting careers.
 And you're more likely to get a job and a higher salary if you have a degree.

-At Portsmouth, 94% of our students are in work or further study after finishing their course (HESA Graduate Outcomes Survey conducted in 2019).
+At Portsmouth, 9 out of 10 of our students are in work and/or further study (HESA Graduate Outcomes Survey conducted in 2018/19).

 Get work experience